andrewrk/libsoundio/README.md

 ## Roadmap

- 0. implement WASAPI (Windows) backend, get examples working
-    - move the bulk of the `outstream_open_wasapi` code to the thread and have them communicate back and forth. because the thread has to do weird thread-local com stuff, and all that com stuff really needs to be called from the same thread.
  0. Make sure PulseAudio can handle refresh devices crashing before block_until_have_devices
  0. Integrate into libgroove and test with Groove Basin